While workers’ compensation and health insurance have many similarities, there are key differences that are important to understand.

 Generally, businesses in higher-risk industries pay more in workers’ compensation premiums.

-With individual health insurance, employees and business owners typically share a monthly premium.
+Employees and business owners often share a monthly premium with individual health insurance.
 That coverage can help with preventative care, plus the costs of needed medical procedures, such as surgeries.

 Who pays for my health insurance while on workers’ comp?
 The answer can depend on the regulations within each state and how long your employee will be out of work.